 Dr. Jennifer Lerner

-Dr. Jennifer Lerner is the Thornton F. Bradshaw Professor of Public Policy and Management at the Harvard Kennedy School and Co-Founder of the Harvard Decision Science Laboratory.
+Dr. Jennifer Lerner is the Thornton F. Bradshaw Professor of Public Policy, Management, and Decision Science at the Harvard Kennedy School.
 She is the first psychologist in the history of the Harvard Kennedy School to receive tenure.
-Professor Lerner also holds appointments in Harvard's Department of Psychology and Institute for Quantitative Social Sciences.
-In addition to her roles at Harvard, from 2018-2019, Professor Lerner serves as Special Advisor to the U.S. Chief of Naval Operations and as the Navy’s first Chief Decision Scientist.
+Professor Lerner also holds appointments in Harvard’s Department of Psychology and Institute for Quantitative Social Sciences.
+In addition to her roles at Harvard, Professor Lerner served in the federal government from 2018-2019 as the Navy’s first Chief Decision Scientist and as Special Advisor to the U.S. Chief of Naval Operations.

 Selected awards: In a White House ceremony, Lerner received the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the U.S. government to scientists and engineers in early stages of their careers.
 She has also received the National Science Foundation’s (NSF) Faculty Early Career Development Award and the National Science Foundation’s "Sensational 60” designation.
 (The 60 members in this latter group are designated as the most prominent American scientists whose first grants were graduate school fellowships from the NSF.)